Pakistan–Ukraine relations: Position on the Russo-Ukrainian War

 Pakistan supports Ukraine's sovereignty and territorial integrity.
 Ukraine's foreign minister Dmytro Kuleba, during his visit to Pakistan, thanked Pakistan for supporting Ukraine’s stance on its sovereignty and security.
 Pakistan has also been largely consistent in abstaining on UN resolutions on Russia, and has avoided criticising Moscow.
 Throughout the war, Pakistan adopted a neutral stance and avoided taking sides of any of the parties involved in the conflict.
 Pakistan has also stressed that negotiations are the only way through which the Ukraine-Russia conflict can be resolved.
 Pakistan's foreign minister Bilawal Bhutto Zardari says that Pakistan hopes for a peaceful resolution of the Russia-Ukraine conflict.

 On 20 July 2023, Ukraine's foreign minister Dmytro Kuleba arrived in Pakistan on an official visit.
 He was offered exceptional protocol, a gesture rarely bestowed upon dignitaries from friendly nations visiting Pakistan.
 Kuleba was able to secure Pakistan's support for Ukraine's effort to preserve the grain corridor.
 On 27 July 2023, Pakistan's foreign minister Bilawal Bhutto Zardari held a telephone conversation with Russia's foreign minister Sergey Lavrov and urged him to restore Black Sea Grain Initiative.

 Allegations

 In August 2025, Ukrainian President Volodymyr Zelensky claimed that foreign mercenaries, including individuals from Pakistan, were fighting alongside Russian forces in northeastern Ukraine.
 During a visit to the frontline in the Kharkiv region, Zelensky highlighted Pakistan among several countries allegedly involved, stating, “Our warriors in this sector are reporting the participation of mercenaries from China, Tajikistan, Uzbekistan, Pakistan, and African countries in the war.
 We will respond.”
+Pakistan's Foreign Ministry has firmly rejected the accusation; which was based on unverified and unsubstantiated claims, and reaffirmed its position of neutrality in regards to the war.